 In the DPST major, the proportion of English track students outnumbers that of the Arabic track; though the gap appears to be diminishing (see Table 3).

-On the other hand, among the JOUR major, the numbers of students enrolled in the Arabic and English tracks are highly comparable (see Table 4).
+On the other hand, among the JOUR major, the numbers of students enrolled in the Arabic and English tracks are highly comparable; though the Arabic track appears to be rising (see Table 4).

 MBRSC Retention and Graduation Rates